gtarnovan/simple_audit/README.markdown

         ...
     end

+You can also customize the attribute of the User model which will be stored in the audit.

+    # default is :name
+    simple_audit :username_method => :email

 ## Rendering audit

 A helper method for displaying a list of audits is provided.
 It will render a decorated list of the provided audits;